Avoid These 6 Social Security Claiming Mistakes

 1. Don’t Know About the Earnings Limit

 If you claim benefits before you reach your full retirement age (which varies by year of birth) and you earn in excess of the earnings limit (which is adjusted upward along with inflation each year) then your Social Security benefits will be reduced.
 People who think they can be fully employed and collect their Social Security benefits are often caught off guard when the Social Security office tells them they made too much money and they have to repay some of the benefits.
 Once you reach full retirement age, you can earn as much as you’d like with no reduction in benefits.

 2. Think You Can Stop and Start

 You can not turn off your Social Security benefits easily.
 If you change your mind about claiming within 12 months of filing, you can repay all your benefits and things will reset as if you had never claimed.
 But you cannot simply stop your benefits and then choose to start again later.
-Many people take Social Security benefits early, thinking if they find a job they can stop benefits for awhile, and start again later.
-Nope, you can’t do it.
-Best to develop a thoughtful plan about when to start benefits.
+Avoid this issue by carefully planning early.
+Work with a financial planner to decide when you can stop working and when your Social Security benefits will start.
+Once they start, see this as a permanent income stream.

 3. Unaware of Spousal Benefits

 As a couple, if you coordinate the claiming of your Social Security benefits, you can often get more than if you each make your own independent decision.
 Most people look at when they should start their own benefits, but they don’t realize that depending on the differential in age and benefit amounts between them and their spouse, and if one of them were born January 1, 1954 or earlier, they might be able to claim a spousal benefit, while letting their own benefit continue to grow or vice-versa.